 The IRS Fresh Start Initiative offers two main repayment options for taxpayers with outstanding debts.
 These options include:

 The IRS Fresh Start Initiative also provides relief from tax liens and penalties for qualifying taxpayers.
 Taxpayers with outstanding debts will not automatically qualify for relief.
 So it is important to understand each program’s requirements and how the application process works.

 Offer in Compromise

 The Offer in Compromise is a repayment option available under the IRS Fresh Start Program.
 Although this option is not used with as much frequency as installment agreements, it is still possible for some taxpayers.
-With this payment option, you make an offer to settle your entire tax debt for less than the amount you currently owe.
+With this option, you can make an offer to settle your tax debt for less than what you owe.
 In some cases, the offer you make may be substantially lower than your balance, resulting in significant savings.